Word count: 151,960 words

 Writer’s Perspective: I was surprised the book continued when the flashbacks caught up to the present.
 I would have left an open end, where the reader has to piece together by themselves what will happen once Ifemelu returns to Nigeria.
-But including the reverse culture shock of returning home after 13 years was just as interesting to read as the culture shock of moving to a new country in the early parts of the book, brining the narrative full circle.
+But including the reverse culture shock of returning home after 13 years was just as interesting to read as the culture shock of moving to a new country in the early parts of the book, bringing the narrative full circle.

 I was also fascinated by the characters.
 At times I was grumbling at the screen (I read it as an ebook) about why characters would make certain decisions, even if they knew it would probably make them unhappy.
 Normally, this would perhaps make me feel bored but with this novel, I couldn’t fault the characters for their decisions and very human mistakes.
 If anything, it made them even more compelling and exactly that is what makes this book such a master class in writing characters which are truly human, flaws included.